deltafi/deltafi/deltafi-docs/public/docs/advanced/architecture.md

 ## Message Bus

-Communications between the Core and Actions occurs on queues implemented through Redis stateful sets.
+Communications between the Core and Actions occurs on queues implemented through Valkey stateful sets.
 The goal of the message bus is to provide deliver-exactly-once semantics.

 ## Domains and Enrichments